 In April 2022 Bangor University joined Advance HE's Race Equality Charter (REC).
 Our journey towards becoming an anti-racist University as part of the Race Equality Charter requires sustained commitment and dedicated resources.
-To this end, we created an additional permanent Equalities Officer role to lead this work who would be appointed in the summer 2022.
+To this end, we created an additional permanent Equalities Officer role to lead this work who was appointed in autumn 2022.
 Our work on REC will allow us to improve the information on and understanding we have of minoritised staff and students and their experiences of working and studying at Bangor, enabling us to take more targeted and impactful steps toward addressing race inequality and align with the work of our Athena Swan membership through a more meaningful intersectional approach to equalities analysis.